-Within these limits, the government reduces the cost to you of the contributions you make by at least the basic rate of income tax.
+Within this limit, the government reduces the cost to you of the contributions you make by at least the basic rate of income tax.
 This tax benefit is claimed automatically on pension savings taken from your salary.
 If you save additional amounts you may need to claim this tax yourself.
+Please visit retirement.fidelity.co.uk/tax-relief for more information.